belgianmobileid/doc/authentication.md

 {% endtabs %}

-To simplify implementations and increase flexibility, <a href="https://openid.net/specs/openid-connect-discovery-1_0.html" target="blank">OpenID Connect allows the use of a Discovery Document</a>, a JSON document containing key-value pairs which provide details about itsme® configuration, such as the URIs of the
+To simplify implementations and increase flexibility, <a href="https://openid.net/specs/openid-connect-discovery-1_0.html" target="blank">OpenID Connect allows the use of a Discovery Document</a>, a JSON document containing key-value pairs which provide details about itsme® configuration, such as the

 <ul>
   <li>Authorization, Token and userInfo Endpoints</li>